-We have audited the consolidated financial statements of Japan Gold Corp. ("the Entity"), which comprise:

-- the consolidated statements of financial position as at December 31, 2023 and December 31, 2022; - the consolidated statements of loss and comprehensive loss for the years then ended; - the consolidated statements of changes in shareholders' equity for the years then ended; - the consolidated statements of cash flows for the years then ended; - and notes to the consolidated financial statements, including a summary of material accounting policy information
+We have audited the accompanying consolidated financial statements of Japan Gold Corp. (the "Company"), which comprise the consolidated statement of financial position as at December 31, 2024, and the consolidated statements of loss and comprehensive loss, changes in shareholders' equity, and cash flows for the year then ended, and notes to the consolidated financial statements, including material accounting policy information.